chastinj/chastinj/README.md

 - 👋 Hi, I’m @chastinj
 - 👀 I’m interested in ...
 Software Wise: containerization, virtual computing, Python, C++ and GoLang
-- 🌱 I’m currently learning ... goLang
+- 🌱 I’m currently learning ... goLang, django, C++, and more.
+Yes all at once.
 - 💞️ I’m looking to collaborate on ... anything.
 At the moment I am open.
 - 📫 How to reach me ... via email cjd157@gmail.com
 - 😄 Pronouns: ...
 He / Him